 How easy is it for users to find your site?
 What about the content on it?
 The fewer pages a person needs to visit to reach their goal, the fewer resources need to be loaded.
 Reducing the number of pages loading—particularly if they have bandwidth-heavy assets like photos and videos—results in small energy savings that add up when multiplied across thousands of users.

-A streamlined user experience is one in which site visitors can accomplish tasks quickly and intuitively no matter the device or platform they use to access content.
-Optimizing your site for mobile users is a key component to this.
-Consider that there are more than 3.6 billion unique mobile users on the planet and that one-third of all web pages are served to mobile phones.
+A streamlined user experience is one in which site visitors can accomplish tasks quickly and intuitively, regardless of the device or platform they use to access content.
+Optimizing your website for mobile users is a key component to achieving a high website sustainability score.
+There are billions of unique mobile device ,users on the planet.
 Designing experiences optimized for these users is critical.

 In order to provide top performance on any device, site designers streamline task flows, create clean layouts, and compress graphic or image assets for an optimized experience.
-As a result, these sites improve customer experience, boost site performance and reduce energy use—another triple threat!
+As a result, these sites improve customer experience, boost site performance, and reduce energy use.

 Ecograder assesses two things that could affect user experience: mobile optimization and whether or not a site uses Flash.

-- Use of Flash: Flash consumes more energy than standards-based equivalents and doesn’t work on most mobile devices.
-In fact, neither Apple nor Android operating systems support Flash anymore.
-So from both an energy efficiency and performance standpoint, Flash files are not the way to go.
+- Use of Flash: Flash and other proprietary technologies consume more energy than standards-based equivalents and don’t typically work across devices and platforms without plug-ins or other workarounds.
+From an energy efficiency and performance standpoint, this is not the way to go.

-Green Hosting is the sole factor in the Ecograder score that doesn’t directly impact performance.
-But it is also one of the most important factors for reducing your website’s environmental impact.
+Green Hosting is the sole factor in the Ecograder website sustainability score that doesn’t directly impact performance.
+However, it is also one of the most important factors for reducing your website’s environmental impact.
 To achieve a Net Zero world and reduce the harmful effects of climate change, the entire internet must be powered by renewable energy!

 Ecograder Green Hosting

-We score green hosting high in the Ecograder algorithm because the single biggest positive effect your website can have on the environment is to host it with a provider that runs on 100% renewable energy.
-After all, the servers that host your website require power 24 hours a day.
+We score green hosting high in the Ecograder algorithm because the single biggest positive effect your website can have on the environment is to power its servers 100% renewable energy.
+After all, the servers that host your website require power 24/7/365.